BalderHolst/uni-notes/Memory Management.md

 #### Inverted Page Table
 Only **one page table in the system**.

 Each entry contains the process id (pid) and the page held by the process (p).

+Each time you want to find a frame you iterate over the page table and find $p$.
+The frame number is the index into of the entry containing $p$.

 ## Segmentation